 Smaller projects tend to be much more successful than large, complex efforts.
 Companies that don’t use project management software are more likely to miss deadlines and spend more money.
 Not all organizations prioritize project management, and some admit to undervaluing it.

 Conducting a detailed project discovery with the team prior to the start of a project is crucial and your best chance at success.
 Closely examine all risks and blockers before beginning a project.
-Understanding what lies ahead gives the project manager, project team, stakeholders, vendors, and the client options and the best plan and flexibility to move forward.
+Understanding what lies ahead gives the project manager, project team, all types of stakeholders, vendors, and the client options and the best plan and flexibility to move forward.

 Common Causes of Project Failure